 This page is devoted to people and organizations that are kind to animals.

-I have had the honour of hearing Dr. Jane Goodall speak on three occasions.
-The last time was especially exciting as I got to shake her hand and exchange a few words.
+I have had the honour of hearing Dr. Jane Goodall speak on four occasions.
+One of those times was especially exciting as I got to shake her hand and exchange a few words.
 Her devotion to helping chimpanzees inspires me.
 She has figured out a way to educate local communities to see the value in saving these amazing animals.

 To learn about the Jane Goodall Institute, please visit: http://www.janegoodall.org/